sharetribe/flex-docs/src/docs/references/page-schema/index.md

                             "title": "Block call to action",
                             "type": "string",
                             "default": "none",
-                            "description": "The action the user is prompted to take after viewing the block.", "oneOf": [
+                            "description": "The action you want a user to take after viewing the block.", "oneOf": [
                               {
                                 "$ref": "#/$defs/fieldType/none",